Optimal Echo Chambers: Normal prior and signals

 \section{Normal prior and signals}

 To further understand the mechanics of the model, this section restricts the prior distribution $\mu_0$ and signal distributions $f_L$ and $f_H$ to be normally distributed, with $\sigma_H^2<\sigma_L^2$.
-This allows for cleaner results, and sharper statements about how the optimal action changes with the parameters as well as with the agent's choice of censoring policy.
+This permits cleaner results, and sharper statements about how the optimal action changes with the parameters as well as with the agent's choice of censoring policy.

 To illustrate the results in this section, consider the following example.
 Assume the variances of the prior and signals are $\sigma_0^2=1$, $\sigma_H^2=\frac{1}{2}$, and $\sigma_L^2=3$.
 The prior mean is zero ($\omega_0=0$) and half of the sources are high-type ($h=\frac{1}{2}$).
-Figure \ref{fig:sigdist} shows the prior expected distribution of signals (that is, marginalizing over all possible states of the world).
+Figure \ref{fig:sigdist} shows the prior expected distribution of signal realizations (that is, marginalizing over all possible states of the world).

-With normal signals these ex-ante distributions are also normal, with mean $\omega_0$ and variance $\tilde\sigma_q^2 \equiv \frac{\sigma_0^2\sigma_q^2}{\sigma_0^{2}+\sigma_q^{2}}$ for $q\in\{ L,H\}$, so that $\tilde\sigma_H^2<\tilde \sigma_L^2$.
+With normal signals these ex-ante distributions are also normal, with mean $\omega_0$ and variance $\tilde\sigma_q^2 \equiv \sigma_0^{2}+\sigma_q^{2}$ for $q\in\{ L,H\}$, so that $\tilde\sigma_H^2<\tilde \sigma_L^2$.
 This implies that high-quality signals are expected to be concentrated more around the prior expectation so long as $\sigma_H^2<\sigma_L^2$ (by contrast, Proposition \ref{prop:hwithinr} potentially required extreme low-type variance to reach a similar conclusion).
 Thus, censoring to a finite radius results in a greater chance of drawing a high-type signal ($r^\star\approx 2.35$ is shown here, which Figure \ref{fig:utilityr} will show is optimal).

-Figure \ref{fig:utilityr} compares the expected utility of censoring to radius $r$ (solid line) to the expected utility of not censoring (dotted line), in all cases assuming the agent plays the optimal action given the signal received as per Equation \ref{eq:optimala}.